 Spatchchoked is a mouthful, but it’s really a simple concept.
 It means that the chicken has been cut down the middle and the spine removed.
 It’s is still a whole chicken, but it roasts flat.

 The advantage of flattening out the chicken before you roast it is that it reduces the cooking time to 75 minutes or less.
+I cook mine in the Breville Smart Oven (my favorite appliance of all time) and it takes even less time than that.

 What makes TJ’s Spatchchocked chicken delicious?